 Now we are at the end of this introduction and tutorial to Bottle.
 We learned about the basic concepts of Bottle and wrote a first application using the Bottle framework.
-In addition to that, we saw how to adapt Bottle for large tasks and serve Bottle through an Apache web server with mod_wsgi.
+In addition to that, we saw how to adapt Bottle for large task and servr Bottle through an Apache web server with mod\wsgi.